 The right colors help convey your personality while creating an emotional connection with your audience and gather the right people around you.
 In contrast, the wrong colors can mislead people about who you are and deter the ones that you would like to attract.

-In the book Designing for Emotion, Aarron Walter, former Director of User Experience at MailChimp, highly encourages everyone to “harness the power of psychology to create positive, long-lasting memories of our site in our audience’s minds.”
+In the book Designing for Emotion, Aarron Walter, former Director of User Experience at MailChimp, encourages everyone to “harness the power of psychology to create positive, long-lasting memories of your website in your audience’s minds.”
 So, why not start using colors to express your unique personality and begin to shape your personal brand?

 Colors Are an Expression of Your Personality

 In The Attraction Paradigm study, the psychologist Donn Byrne showed the impact of similarity on our relationships and concluded that “the greater the similarity between two persons, the greater the attraction between them.”

 Through our personality, we express a whole range of emotions and people who resonate tend to stick close to us while the rest stay away.
 Our personality resides everywhere, and plays a major role in our social circles, both offline and online — through our website or other media platforms.

 On our personal blogs, we all start to express those emotions mainly through our writing style.
 The tone of voice we use conveys who we are and how we feel when we draft a piece of content — it could be the joy of recalling a childhood memory or the fear that struck us in a life-threatening situation.

 “Things like the rich golden yellow of the yolk from a broken egg, or the color of tea brimming in a teacup, are not merely colors, rather they are perceived as so.” — Kenya Hara, White

 Through our language, we’ve all learned to associate colors with words, and therefore link emotions with those words.
 Even if each color is perceived slightly differently from person to person depending on culture or gender (think pink or blue?), a word like yellow could induce the feeling of happiness, while red could surface a memory of a dangerous situation.